yii-tools/awesome-widget/docs/widget.md

 ## Before run

 The `beforeRun()` method is called right before running the widget.

-The return value of the method will determine whether the widget should continue to run.
+The return value of the method will decide whether the widget should continue to run.
 When overriding this method, make sure you call the `parent` implementation like the following:

 ```php
 protected function beforeRun(): bool